ManuelRevilla/blogdown_source/content/publication/2017_AnimGenet_Ballester/index.md

 publication: "*Animal Genetics*"
 publication_short: ""

-abstract: The <i>FABP4</i> and <i>FABP5</i> genes, coding for fatty acid transport proteins, have long been studied as positional candidate genes for SSC4 QTL affecting fat deposition and composition traits in pigs.
-Polymorphisms in these genes, <i>FABP4:g.2634_2635insC</i> and <i>FABP5:g.3000T&gt;G</i>, have previously been associated with fatness traits in an Iberian by Landrace cross (IBMAP).
+abstract: The *FABP4* and *FABP5* genes, coding for fatty acid transport proteins, have long been studied as positional candidate genes for SSC4 QTL affecting fat deposition and composition traits in pigs.
+Polymorphisms in these genes, *FABP4:g.2634_2635insC* and *FABP5:g.3000T&gt;G*, have previously been associated with fatness traits in an Iberian by Landrace cross (IBMAP).
 The aim of the present work was to evaluate the functional implication of these genetic variants.
-For this purpose, <i>FABP4</i> and <i>FABP5</i> mRNA expression levels in 114 BC1_LD animals (25% Iberian x 75% Landrace) were analyzed using real&#150;time quantitative PCR in backfat and muscle. <i>FABP4</i> gene expression in backfat, but not in muscle, was associated with <i>FABP4:g.2634_2635insC</i>.
-In contrast, <i>FABP5:g.3000T&gt;G</i> was not associated with gene expression levels.
-An expression&#150;based genome&#150;wide association study highlighted the <i>FABP4:g.2634_2635insC</i> polymorphism as the polymorphism most associated with <i>FABP4</i> gene expression in backfat.
-Furthermore, other genomic regions associated in trans with the mRNA expression of <i>FABP4</i> in backfat and <i>FABP5</i> in muscle were also identified.
-Finally, two putative transcription binding sites for PPARG and NR4A2 may be affected by the <i>FABP4:g.2634_2635insC</i> polymorphism, modifying <i>FABP4</i> gene expression.
-Our results reinforce <i>FABP4</i> as a candidate gene for fatness traits on SSC4.
+For this purpose, *FABP4* and *FABP5* mRNA expression levels in 114 BC1_LD animals (25% Iberian x 75% Landrace) were analyzed using real-time quantitative PCR in backfat and muscle. *FABP4* gene expression in backfat, but not in muscle, was associated with *FABP4:g.2634_2635insC*.
+In contrast, *FABP5:g.3000T&gt;G* was not associated with gene expression levels.
+An expression-based genome-wide association study highlighted the *FABP4:g.2634_2635insC* polymorphism as the polymorphism most associated with *FABP4* gene expression in backfat.
+Furthermore, other genomic regions associated in trans with the mRNA expression of *FABP4* in backfat and *FABP5* in muscle were also identified.
+Finally, two putative transcription binding sites for PPARG and NR4A2 may be affected by the *FABP4:g.2634_2635insC* polymorphism, modifying *FABP4* gene expression.
+Our results reinforce *FABP4* as a candidate gene for fatness traits on SSC4.

 # Summary.
 An optional shortened abstract.